Angyalkence/tres/docs/api/composables.md

 const { onLoop, resume } = useRenderLoop()

 onLoop(({ delta, elapsed, clock }) => {
-  // I will run at every frame ~60FPS (depending of your monitor) })
+  // I will run at every frame ~60FPS (depending on your monitor) })
 ```